 • Former president of a CAD/CAM startup that was successfully sold

-• Former vice president of Memorex in charge of all operations related to storage products with annual production of $250 million
+• Former vice president of a major technology company in charge of all operations related to storage products with annual production of a multi-million dollar volume

 • Managed a 300-person engineering organization responsible for disk, tape, and main storage products and subsystems

-• Webmaster for the IEEE’s Silicon Valley Technical History Committee
+• Webmaster for a professional engineering society's Silicon Valley Technical History Committee

 • Named inventor on five issued U.S. patents